 All staff who use their own vehicles for any purposes in relation to the school MUST carry business use insurance.
-This includes Teachers and Head teachers and some support staff.
+This includes Teachers, Headteachers, Director of Primaries, Heads of School and some support staff.
 It is irrelevant as to whether this happens in the school day or after hours e.g. sports activities etc.